FredHuangBia/notes/study/statistics.md

 $$z=\frac{observed-expected}{SE}$$
 The $expected$ and $SE$ are all under the assumption that $H_0$ is true.
 The larger the $z$ value is, the stronger the evidence.

-## $p$-value --- observed significance level
+## $p$-value -- observed significance level
 $p$ value is the probability of observing a more extreme $z$ under the assumption that $H_0$ is true.
 But it does not directly measure the probability of $H_0$.
 If $H_0$ is true, then $z$ follow standard normal distribution according to central limit theorem.
 Then the $p$ value is the probability of getting a $|z'|>|z|$, or $z'>z$, depending on whether we are doing one sided or two sided test.
 So if $p<0.05$ (we call this 5% significance level), then we say the observations is statistically significant and will reject the null hypothesis.

-## Student's t-distribution
+## Two sample t-test
 When the $\sigma$ is unknown, we estimate it from the sample standard deviation.
-However, when the sample size is small (usually <=20>), the estimation of $\sigma$ has a larger uncertainty.
+However, when the sample size is small (usually <=20), the estimation of $\sigma$ has a larger uncertainty.
 The normal curve in this case will not be a good enough approximation to the distribution of the z-statistic.
 Then it comes the student's t-distribution with $n-1$ degress of freedom.
 Now we estimate the population standard deviation by
 $$s=\sqrt{\frac{1}{n-1}\sum_{i=1}^{n}(x_i-\bar{x})^2}$$
 In this case (when sample size is small), we usually replace the $z$ test with $t$ test.
 $$\bar{x}\pm t_{n-1}SE$$